 Using words to write a book on silence often felt like a contradiction to me.
 I sometimes longed for a solution like John Cage's, when muscians performed his composition of silence for four minutes and thirty-three silent seconds.
 Or like Tilley Olsen's, defining it from a single angle: the suffocating realities of women who were without means and fair chances.

 Instead, my experience of a cross-cultural existence made my translation of silence inevitably one of continuous openings: flows and breaks suggesting horizons beyond the narrow definitions we assume in identity, our histories, our language.
 The unknown is always right before our eyes.
 To live fully in the world ahead, we will need more courage, imagination and equality.
 They wait for us in silences.
+They wait for us to give them shapes and words.

+"Silence and Silences is like both being in and simultaneously discovering a planet or an ancient, phosphorescent-rich sea, still unnamed, waiting.
 The thrill is in the skillful slow mapping, naming, the coaxing of connections hidden then surfacing through an infinity of human silences.
 Roethke, Agnes, Martin, Rachel Carson, Charlotte Bronte, Hildegard, among so many others, are like map pins, charting a pathway for the reader."

 Alexandra Johnson, author of The Hidden Writer, special citation, PEN Award for Nonfiction.